cdk8s-team/cdk8s/docs/plus/index.md

 are only exposed to a set of capabilities offered by their specific cluster, preventing deployment errors caused by version mismatches.

+For example, imagine we had published a single library for all Kubernetes versions (call it `cdk8s-plus`).
+This library would have had support for the [`namespaceSelector`](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#namespace-selector) property when configuring pod affinity rules.
+This property was only added in Kubernetes 1.21.0.

+Now imagine you operate Kubernetes 1.20.0.
+In such a case, you would have access to the `namespaceSelector` property, even though it is unsupported, and will result in a deployment failure if you use it.
+With a dedicated package, this property would not be available for you to (mis)use.

 ### I operate Kubernetes version `1.XX` - which cdk8s+ library should I be using?

 If there is a `cdk8s-plus-XX` library that matches your target Kubernetes